percona/pmm-doc/docs/dbaas/architecture.md

 !!! caution alert alert-primary "Do not use for mission critical workloads"

-    - DBaaS feature is deprecated.
+  DBaaS feature is deprecated.
 We encourage you to use [Percona Everest](https://www.percona.com/blog/announcing-the-alpha-release-of-percona-everest-an-open-source-private-dbaas/) instead.
 Check our [Migration guide](https://github.com/percona/everest-doc).
-    - DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.

 DBaaS is built on top of PMM and Kubernetes and the high-level architecture is shown below